-(See M.A. list for course selection)

-Research Seminar and Preparation of the Dissertation (5 points):

-HBSS 6510 Research seminar in health education (3)

-HBSS 7501 Dissertation seminar in health education (2)

-HBSS 8900 Dissertation advisement in health education (0)

-Broad and Basic Areas of Scholarship and Practice (27-30 points):

-- Nature of education, persons, and learning processes (required 6-9 points)

-- Communications, computing, and instructional technology and media (required 2-3 points)

-- Methods of evaluation and research (required 17-18 points)

-- General research methods (required 6 points)

-- Statistics (required 6 points)

-- Measurement and evaluation (required 5-6 points)

 ACADEMIC CATALOG

 Health & Behavior Studies "

 HEALTH EDUCATION

 APPLICATION INFORMATION

-The deadlines for application for admission to the M.A. and M.S. degree programs are January 15 (early deadline) and April 2 (final deadline), with ongoing review of applications.
-The application deadline for admission to the Ed.D. degree program is January 15.
+The deadline for application for admission to all of our degree programs (i.e. M.A., M.S., or Ed.D.) is January 15 (early deadline).
+However, we provide ongoing review of applications throughout the year (i.e. rolling admissions policy).
+For example, a spring or summer application may be reviewed for consideration for fall semester admission.

-Admission to the M.A., M.S., and Ed.D. degree programs is based upon several criteria including adequacy and relevance of undergraduate preparation, relevance of prior professional experience and related activities, and potential to benefit from additional professional preparation in health education.
-In general, applicants who present strong undergraduate academic preparation in the behavioral and social sciences, education, nursing, public health, social work, or allied health professions are given priority consideration for admission to the program.
-Applicants to the Ed.D. degree program are required to submit a writing sample at the time of application (preferably a course paper, master's thesis, or published article).
+Admission to the degree programs is based upon several criteria, including the following: adequacy and relevance of prior (i.e. undergraduate or graduate) preparation; relevance of prior professional experience and related activities; and the potential to benefit from additional professional preparation in the program in health education.
+For admission to the M.A. or M.S. degree programs, in general, applicants who present strong undergraduate academic preparation in the behavioral and social sciences, education, nursing, public health, social work, or allied health professions are given priority consideration for admission to the program.
+Applicants to the Ed.D. degree program typically have taken prior graduate coursework (e.g. MPH, MS, Ed.M., MPA, MA, MBA, etc...) and must submit a writing sample at the time of application (preferably a course paper, master's thesis, or published article).

 Apply Now

 DEGREES OFFERED

 Health Education (HLTH)

-Master of Arts (M.A.)
-Master of Science (M.S.)
-Doctor of Education (Ed.D.)
+32-point Master of Arts (M.A.)
+42-point Master of Science (M.S.)
+90-point Doctor of Education (Ed.D.)

 CONTACT INFORMATION

+Phone: (212) 678-6607

+Fax: (212) 678-8259

+Email: quinones@tc.edu

-Phone: (212) 678-6607 Fax: (212) 678-8259 Email: quinones@tc.edu Coordinator: Professor Barbara
+Coordinator: Professor Barbara

 ACADEMIC CATALOG

 Health & Behavior Studies "

 HEALTH EDUCATION

 PROGRAM FACULTY

 FACULTY

-• Allegrante, John
+Allegrante, John

 Professor of Health Education

-• Basch, Charles
+Basch, Charles

-Richard March Hoe Professor of Health Education
+Richard March Hoe Professor of Health and

+Education

-• O'Connell, Kathleen
+O'Connell, Kathleen

-Isabel Maitland Stewart Professor of Nursing Education
+Isabel Maitland Stewart Professor of Nursing

+Education

+Rajan, Sonali

+Assistant Professor of Health Education

-• Wallace, Barbara
+Wallace, Barbara

 Professor of Health Education

 ADJUNCT PROFESSORS

-• Coleman, K.
+Coleman, K.